anna-dor-plumsail/documents-docs/source/flow/how-tos/documents/index.rst

       Use regular expression match <use-regex-match-to-extract-values>
       Fill merge fields in DOCX document <fill-docx-merge-fields>
       Create Word and PDF documents from Plumsail Forms <create-word-and-pdf-documents-from-plumsail-forms>
+      Create Word and PDF documents from Cognito Forms <create-word-and-pdf-documents-from-cognito-forms>